 from selenium.webdriver.support import expected_conditions as EC

 You have to open Youtube in your browser.
 Type in the category you want to search videos for and set the filter to “videos.”
-You will get the videos related to your search.
+You will get videos related to your search.
 Now, you have to copy the URL.

 You need to set up the driver to fetch the content of the URL from Youtube.